edbennett/high-performance-python/setup.md

     Supercomputing Wales</a></li>
 	<li>Sign in with your Swansea University email and password</li>
 	<li>Fill in the form requesting a Supercomputing Wales
     account.
-Your aaccount request will be processed by an administrator.</li>
+Your account request will be processed by an administrator.</li>
 	<li>Once you receive an email indicating that your account has been
     created, then revisit <a